Company Logo - Home Link

 Dine Out Boston (formerly known as 'Restaurant Week Boston') takes place twice a year, in March and August.

-The event offers diners the opportunity to dine at some of the best Boston restaurants at discounted prices.
+The event offers diners the opportunity to dine at some of the best Boston restaurants at concessionary prices.

 For more information, visit the Dine Out Boston website.